mapattacker/Flask-OpenAPI/README.md

 </p>

-## Validation
+## <a name="Validation Error" href="#ValidationError">Validation Error</a>

-If there is a validation error, it will return a specific error message in json.
+If there is a 404 validation error, it will return a specific error message in json.

 ```python
 [